Yimin596/Tech-Exercise/README.md

 # hello-world
 Hello world repository

-Hello world, I am just following the tutorial, making some changes on this file.
+Hello world, we are just following the tutorial of spring boot, and making some changes on this file.

 Run the Demo1Application.java